travis-ci/docs-travis-ci-com/user/languages/cpp.md

 ## CI environment for C++ Projects

-Travis CI's VMs are 64 bit and currently provide
+Travis CI VMs are 64-bit and provide versions of:

- * gcc 4.6
+ * gcc
- * clang 3.4
+ * clang
  * core GNU build toolchain (autotools, make), cmake, scons

 C++ projects on travis-ci.org assume you use Autotools and Make by default.

+For precise versions on the VM, please consulte "Build system information" in the build log.

 ## Dependency Management